Yejashi/obsidianNotes/Research/My Papers/Compiler Paper 2025 PACT/RAJA vs Native - HIP.md

 The Apps kernels diverge from each other.
 CONVECTION3DPA exhibits substantially reduced control flow complexity under RAJA: fewer basic blocks (−22), fewer branch edges (−45), fewer PHI nodes (−22), and fewer loops (−24), alongside reduced integer arithmetic and fewer loads (−17).
 This suggests that RAJA's abstraction provides the compiler with a structurally simpler representation for this kernel.
 In contrast, DIFFUSION3DPA shows a mixed profile: an increase in basic blocks (+13) and branch edges (+11) but a decrease in PHI nodes (−3), with negligible changes in compute and memory metrics.
 The two RAJA-favorable kernels thus achieve their performance advantage through different structural mechanisms.

+The Polybench kernels split into two sub-groups.
+ATAX, GEMVER, GESUMMV, and MVT share a common IR signature under RAJA: increased control flow complexity (more basic blocks, more branch edges), increased integer arithmetic, and increased loads.
+This pattern is consistent with RAJA's iteration abstractions introducing additional address computation and memory access overhead.
+ADI, however, is structurally distinct: it shows only a modest increase in control flow complexity, with fewer PHI nodes (−8), fewer loops (−8), and notably fewer integer and floating-point arithmetic instructions, yet substantially more loads.
+This unique profile — less compute but more memory pressure — foreshadows a different mechanism of degradation that we examine in Section 5.X.3.

 **Optimization Agnostic**: